publiccodenet/blog/_posts/2020-12-09-how-to-start-a-standard-compliant-repository.md

 # How to start a Standard compliant GitHub repository

 As maintainers of the [Standard for Public Code](https://standard.publiccode.net), naturally we want people to be able to follow it as easily as possible.
 Most commonly we meet people that already have some code in a repository and need to make a few adjustments to meet all of the requirements.
 But we also meet some people that are about to develop a new codebase, have heard about the Standard and want to meet it from day 1...which got us thinking about a few practicalities.
-How do you go about to setting up a brand new repository and being Standard compliant?
+How do you go about setting up a brand new repository and being Standard compliant?

 In this blog post we describe how you get started in GitHub (assuming you have a basic familiarity with GitHub).
 We may return to guides for other platforms in the future.